tstilwell91/cs826/README.md

 ## Improvements
 Rather than running these scripts individually to generate separate CSV files, it would be more efficient to integrate them into a single step using data frames.
 This approach not only simplifies the workflow but also enhances performance.

+**Suggested Approach:** Combine all feature extraction steps into a Python script that utilizes pandas data frames to streamline data processing.
+This script could:
+- Load and map metadata
+- Process RNA-Seq and WSI features
+- Concatenate features into a single file